 Your daily routine will play a large part in how many times a day you’re able to take your dog out for a walk.
 Throwing a toy around in the garden as additional exercise can provide great entertainment, both for them and for you.
 In general, making sure that the activity you provide is regular and enjoyable is the key to keeping your pet happy and healthy.

 How to find an activity you both enjoy

 When it comes to exercising your dog, it’s important that it’s an enjoyable activity for you both.
 We know that sometimes life – and the weather – can get in the way of taking your dog for a long walk – but there are alternatives you can explore.

 Playing games in the yard or even indoors can provide your dog with opportunities to explore different scents, as well as being great exercise and fun.
-And throwing a ball in the park or on the beach can provide you both with a thorough work-out, especially if you invest in a simple ball launcher or tennis racket to extend your throw for more energetic dogs.
+And throwing a toy in the park or on the beach can provide you both with a thorough work-out.

 If your dog enjoys socialising, ask other owners or check out what’s happening online with dog walking groups or canine sports sessions in your area.
 Organised events can provide you and your dog with an excellent opportunity to socialise, both with other dogs and with new people.